 A compilation of student in doing tacks in the EMS classroom.

-The EMS – Paramedic program at Carl Sandburg College is designed to prepare Paramedics to administer emergency care to the critically ill or injured in pre-hospital settings, as well as inside emergency departments.
-The Emergency Medical Services (EMS) – Paramedic program offers two paramedic training options, resulting in a one-year certificate or a two-year Associate in Applied Science degree, both designed to prepare individuals to become entry-level paramedics in the State of Illinois.
+The Emergency Medical Services (EMS) — Paramedic program at Carl Sandburg College prepares paramedics to administer emergency care to the critically ill or injured in pre-hospital settings, as well as inside emergency departments.
+The EMS — Paramedic program offers two paramedic training options, resulting in a one-year certificate or a two-year Associate in Applied Science degree, both help prepare you to become entry-level paramedics in the state of Illinois.

-Please note: The EMS Paramedic program will not run a spring start in spring 2023.
+The EMS Paramedic program will not run a fall start in the fall of 2023.
 Please contact the Welcome Center at 309.345.3500 or welcomecenter@sandburg.edu to discuss alternate options.

-Students must contact the EMS - Paramedic academic advisor prior to applying to the program.
-Students must apply online to the program by June 1 for fall enrollment.
+You must contact the EMS — Paramedic academic advisor prior to applying to the program by June 1 for fall enrollment.
 Students must apply by December 1 for Spring enrollment.

-Anyone interested in this program must first complete the steps to enroll to become a Carl Sandburg College student.
-Apply Here!
-The online application is only available through mySandburg under Student Services.
+If you're interested in this program, complete the steps to enroll to become a Carl Sandburg College student.
+Apply here!
+The online application is available only through mySandburg under Student Services.

 PATHWAYS TO OTHER PROGRAMS